FAQs - Intercultural Understanding Partnership Grant Program

 The timings for determining grant recipients are as follows:

-• Term 4 2024 – Terms 1 and 2 2025: implement and conclude ICUP project in your school as per the Action Plan
+- Term 4 2024 and Terms 1 and 2 2025 – after signing a Memorandum of Understanding and drafting your Action Plan, implement and conclude your project as per the Action Plan

 Applicants may be contacted for further information.
 Shortlisted applicants will be contacted for a follow-up interview.
 Unsuccessful applicants will be notified by email.